underdarknl/uweb3/README.md

 # Login validation
 Instead of using sessions to keep track of logged in users µWeb3 uses secure cookies.
 So how does this work?
-When a user logs in for the first time there is no cookie in place, to set one we go through the normal process of logging in.
+When a user logs in for the first time there is no cookie in place, to set one we go through the normal process of validating a user and loggin in.

-To create the cookie import the Users class, the users class has a method called `CreateValidationCookieHash` which is used to generate a hash which can be stored in a cookie.
-This method takes a dictionary as input and the only key required is id.
-After calling this method be sure to store the hash in a cookie called which for now is called `login`.
-To validate if a user is logged in make use of the loggedin decorator, this decorator is found in the new_login file.
+Once the user is validated and allowed to login it is time to generate a secure cookie.
+The Users class has a method called `CreateValidationCookieHash`, this method will generate a cookie based on given input.
+The only requirement is passing an id and the rest is all optinal.
+After generating the hash for the cookie add it the clients cookies using the AddCookie method in the Request class, for now the cookie name has to be `login`.
+This method is accessible in any pagemaker using `self.req.AddCookie`.

+If the login cookie is set you can validate a user with the loggedin decorator, this can be imported from pagemaker/new_login.py.

+If the cookie is edited/changed in any way it will be rendered useless because the hashes wont match.
+In this case an error will be raised and the user will be redirected to the 403 page.